vitabaks/postgresql_cluster/console/ui/README.md

-# PostgeSQL Cluster Console UI
+# PostgreSQL Cluster Console UI

 The UI part of PostgreSQL Cluster Console.
 This project provides a user-friendly web interface for managing, monitoring, and configuring Postgres clusters.